InstituteforDiseaseModeling/EMOD/docs/dev-architecture-reporter.rst

 calling **WriteTimestep()**.
 Under MPI, the default implementation reduces all the data to rank 0 and writes the combined data out to file on rank 0.

-See :doc:`emod-generic:software-custom-reporter` for information about how to use a custom reporter.

-..
-TODO :doc:`emodpy-hiv:emod/software-custom-reporter` for HIV or :doc:`emodpy-malaria:emod/software-custom-reporter` for malaria.
+For information about how to use a custom reporter, see :doc:`emod-generic:software-custom-reporter` for generic, :doc:`emodpy-hiv:emod/software-custom-reporter` for HIV, or :doc:`emodpy-malaria:emod/software-custom-reporter` for malaria.